Friday, October 31, 2014

 Cathedral - austere on the outside, painterly within

-Another church seen from the Castle walls
+Another church, seen from our vantage point on the Castle walls

 17th c Minaret 40m high and pencil thin

-Our next “burden” was a wine tasting.
-We walked down into the Valley of the Beautiful Woman (Szepassonzy volgy) where local cellars are caves cut deep into soft tuft rock.
-Following a Tartar invasion in 1241 (Mongols – yes, they got this far in Europe!) new methods of grape cultivation and wine making learned from the French were introduced into this area.
 We sampled three (or was it four?) whites before moving on to a rose then reds.
 Of the three reds we tasted, Bulls Blood is the most famous.
 Our hostess was something of a local character.
 She was rather enjoying the party with us, and other patrons, down in her cellar.
 Of course, she had also arranged for a 3 piece “gypsy” band to serenade us.
 We tottered home, finding the cold night air rather refreshing.

 We had a couple of hours to roam the streets of Debrechen whilst waiting for our train to Romania.
 The town was rather definitely a "tidy town" winner, with a large central square surrounded by many grand buildings of the secessionist style.
 The local flower markets were also quite beautiful with many buckets of bright orange pumpkins, pretty pansy seedlings and large colourful chrysanthemums out for locals to buy.
 They were very inexpensive by our standards too!